 Changes in task delegation

-There is probably no project manager who has not struggled with a sudden absence of a team member.
-Unannounced holidays, unexpected sick leaves or days off caused by fortuitous events can disorganize work, cause delays and efficiency problems.
-In a well-managed project, there is no room for situations in which the success of the task depends on availability of a single team member.
-Therefore, in case of even a short absence of the employee assigned with the task, the only solution allowing to clear the bottleneck may be appointment of a substitute and delegating some urgent matters to such a person.
+There is probably no project manager who has not struggled with the sudden absence of a team member.
+Unannounced holidays, unexpected sick leaves, or days off caused by fortuitous events can disorganize work, and cause delays, and efficiency problems.
+In a well-managed project, there is no room for situations in which the success of the task depends on the availability of a single team member.
+As a result, in the event of even a brief absence of the employee assigned with the task, the only way to clear the bottleneck may be to appoint a substitute and delegate some urgent matters to such a person.

 Dividing tasks into smaller ones

 The reasons that can successfully hinder the implementation of the project include situations when it turns out that the task is extremely difficult and it takes more time to be completed than we originally expected.
 In such a case, the method of eating the elephant one bite at a time comes to the rescue.
 A complicated issue that blocks workflow can turn out to be significantly easier to solve if we break it down into smaller fragments.
 Additionally, if we can delegate some of them to other people, we will give more power to the bottleneck.

 Assigning tasks to more than one person to avoid the bottleneck in project management